open-telemetry/opentelemetry-collector-contrib/receiver/netflowreceiver/README.md

 We recommend using the batch processor to reduce the number of log requests being sent to the exporter.
 The batch processor will batch log records together and send them in a single request to the exporter.

-You would then configure your network devices to send netflow, sflow, or ipfix data to the collector on the specified ports.
+You would then configure your network devices to send netflow, sflow, or ipfix data to the Collector on the specified ports.

 ## Configuration